franco88077/lifesim/logs.md

 # Lifesim change log
+## 2025-10-07
+- **What**: Rebuilt the Manage Jobs experience with a light theme, guardrail summaries, job builder, and ledger tuned for hourly or per-task payouts plus category insights.
+- **How**: Expanded the job route with guardrail defaults, category summaries, and enriched job data, rewrote the workspace template to add the builder, summary cards, responsive ledger, and updated settings, refreshed the stylesheet with a white, gradient-accented palette, and extended the job script with chip states, pay previews, and completion toasts.
+- **Why**: The previous roster table could not express per-hour vs per-task jobs, lacked guardrail controls, and used a dark treatment inconsistent with the requested contemporary manager style.
+- **Purpose**: Delivers a sleek job system where users can define pay structures, enforce minimums, categorize gigs, and monitor daily limits inside a cohesive task manager theme.
 ## 2025-10-06
 - **What**: Rebuilt the job workspace with tabbed navigation, dedicated panels for adding, managing, and configuring jobs, and aligned the global navigation ordering.